Physics special assignment

 The special assignments are usually small research or construction projects or literature surveys.
 Their aim is to teach independent work on certain scientific topics and to increase the students’ knowledge on selected fields of science and technology.

 The special assignments give students excellent opportunity to learn how to write technical or scientific reports, and to perfect these skills in preparation for the MSc thesis.
 Students should therefore pay special attention to the quality of the written report of their special assignment.

 There is one special assignment course in the Engineering physics study program:

 PHYS-E0441 – Physics Special Assignment V (10 cr)

-Teachers in charge of the course: Mikko Alava, Janne Halme
+Teacher in charge of the course: Mika Sillanpää

 Supervisors: Professors and lecturers at the Department of Applied Physics

 This course replaces the course PHYS-E0481 – Energiatieteiden erikoistyö V (10 cr)